matthewthomsonnz/react-notes-concept/README.md

 # Unique note taking app

-Exercise I used to learn React - my own experimental take on a note taking app
+Exercise to learn React - my own experimental take on a note taking app

 # How to use